jiany1020/Python_Notes/README.md

         return "I'm doing something!"
 ```

+It's kind of restriction for those classes wirtten below, which is good for creating a library.
 In this example, AbstractClassExample is an abstract base class with an abstract method do_something.
-ConcreteClassExample is a subclass that implements the do_something method.
-You cannot create an instance of AbstractClassExample because it has abstract methods that are not implemented.
+ConcreteClassExample is a subclass that implements the do_something method. **You cannot create an instance of AbstractClassExample because it has abstract methods that are not implemented**.
 Once do_something is implemented in a subclass, you can then create instances of that subclass.

+**ABC-Person-Student/Employee (Person class is a subset of ABC class)**